jnavarro7/MinnowBoard-MAX-Relay-Lure/README.md

                 10A at 240VAC (12 and 24 VDC coil)
     Max. swithcing power: 140 W

-Optocoupler: Looking for a good option that can handle the relay coil current in its Collector-Emitter
+Optocoupler: Looking for a good option that can handle the relay coil current in its Collector-Emitter, or optionally drive a transistor which would then drive the relay coil.